 As an accredited sanctuary we have limited space.
-As a result we only take in the neediest of animals, in situations that are either unstable or very grim.
+As a result, we only take in the neediest of animals, in situations that are either unstable or very grim.
 We work with other accredited sanctuaries, humane officers, and shelters.
-We do not accept owner-surrendered animals, unless extenuating circumstances arise (for example, a person’s terminal illness).
+We do not accept owner-surrendered animals unless extenuating circumstances arise (for example, a person’s terminal illness).
 Our focus is exclusively on farm animals as well as exotic animals.
 We do not work with wildlife or dogs and cats.

 The animals who call Chenoa Manor home have come to us from a variety of circumstances.
 Many arrive at the sanctuary after suffering the abuses of factory farming, cruelty, or hoarding situations; others were subjected to laboratory experiments, or simply abandoned in the wild and left to fend for themselves.

-Chenoa Manor is supported by an active Board of Directors, whose contributions and services are offered on a strictly voluntary basis.
+Everyone’s services are offered on a strictly voluntary basis.
 We have no paid staff and rely exclusively on contributions from the public.